Building self confidence is important for everyday life and for achieving any task or goal.

 8. Willpower and self discipline are very important for developing inner strength, assertiveness and confidence.
 There are special exercises to develop these abilities, and also a complete course to boost up your willpower and self discipline.

-9. Don’t postpone or evade difficult and unpleasant tasks, because they can teach you inner strength.
+9. Don’t postpone or evade difficult and unpleasant tasks.
+They can teach you inner strength.

-10. Before performing an activity that requires displaying strength, assertiveness or confidence, take a few deep breaths and relax your body.
+10. Before performing an activity that requires the display of strength, assertiveness or confidence, take a few deep breaths and relax your body.

 “What seems impossible one minute becomes, through faith, possible the next.”

 – Norman Vincent Peale